molinux/pygrocery-store/README.md

 **PyGrocery Store** is my personal grocery store management project in Python Language.

-My intention in this project is to practice what I'm learning and create somethjing with my Python studies
+My intention in this project is to practice what I'm learning and create something with my Python studies

 Here you will find some concepts implemented such as OOP, MVC among others